MatasAlius/vuci/README.md

 ![](/diagram.png)

-With OpenVPN and router's info and usage.
+With OpenVPN, router's info and usage and speed test.

 OpenWrt web user interface implemented in [vue.js] and [Ant Design of Vue].